jmclawson/TopicKit/README.md

 - `do.comparison("sex","f")`
 - `do.comparison("sex","f","m")`
-- `do.comparison("sex","f","m",project="Woolf")`
+- `do.comparison("sex","f","m",project="shakespeare")`
-- `do.comparison("sex","f","m",project="Woolf",limit=20)`
+- `do.comparison("sex","f","m",project="shakespeare",limit=20)`

 ## Under the Hood (or, Assumptions and Defaults)
 By default, TopicKit will work with a CSV file called **import.csv** to create a project called "import".
-To switch to a different project, redefine `set.project` in the terminal window to point to a different CSV file: `set.project <- "Woolf"`.
+To switch to a different project, redefine `set.project` in the terminal window to point to a different CSV file: `set.project <- "shakespeare"`.
 All work in a project will be saved in a subfolder called by that project name.

 Following best practices (citation to come), TopicKit will prepare data before attempting to model the topics of a corpus.
 First, it divides documents into chunks of 1000 words to get something approaching parity of size among all the documents in a corpus and to avoid confusing the model.
 (Don't worry; it recombines these documents later.)
 To change the size of these chunks, redefine `set.chunksize` in the terminal window.
 Next, it strips out everything but singular common nouns.
 To change this focus to other parts of speech, use the [part-of-speech tags associated with the Penn Treebank](http://www.ling.upenn.edu/courses/Fall_2003/ling001/penn_treebank_pos.html).
 For example, to model singular and plural common nouns along with adjectives, use the following line: `set.pos <- c("NN", "NNS", "JJ")`